Proactive Security in the Post-Log4j Era

 What do you do next?

 It’s no longer sufficient to rely solely on traditional vulnerability scanners and databases.
-What’s needed is a proactive approach that brings forth trusted software provenance with intelligence to prioritize and make the right call on what, where and when to take action.
+What’s needed is a proactive approach to prevent attacks that brings forth trusted software provenance with intelligence to prioritize and make the right call on what, where and when to take action.

 Does tackling both the everyday challenges of managing dependencies AND the next critical incident sound compelling?
 Let's discuss your specific situation.